The Flash (film): DC Extended Universe

 In March 2019, Miller was revealed to be writing a new version of the film's script with comic book writer Grant Morrison.
-Miller was not pleased with earlier drafts and disagreed with the lighthearted approach to the film that Daley and Goldstein were taking, although that was Warner Bros.' preferred direction for the film, and they subsequently approached Morrison with their ideas.
+Miller was not pleased with earlier drafts and disagreed with the lighthearted approach to the film that Daley and Goldstein were taking, although that was Warner Bros.'s preferred direction for the film, and they subsequently approached Morrison with their ideas.
 Warner Bros. gave the pair two weeks to write the script in Scotland.
 Morrison described their script as a science fiction Flash story similar to Zemeckis's film Back to the Future (1985) that incorporated dark aspects related to the Flashpoint story but did not have a dark tone.
 The new script could be submitted to the studio by the end of the month, and if the studio did not like Miller and Morrison's take, there was potential for the actor to leave the film; Miller's holding deal to star in the film was expected to end in May.
 The studio rejected Miller and Morrison's script in May, instead wanting the film to explore the DC multiverse and other DC characters, but asked Miller to remain as the star of the film.
+Daley and Goldstein left the project in June 2019 due to creative differences, and they chose to work on Dungeons & Dragons: Honor Among Thieves (2023) instead.
+The duo's exit was confirmed the following month.

 Andy Muschietti and Christina Hodson took over as the final director and screenwriter of The Flash.